 (c) Any person aggrieved by the department director's order under this section may obtain judicial review in accordance with chapter 91 by filing a notice of appeal in circuit court within thirty days after the issuance of the department director's order.
 The trial by the circuit court of any such proceeding shall be de novo.
 Review of any final judgment of the circuit court under this section shall be governed by chapter 602.

 PART V. OFFICE AND REGISTERED AGENT

-§414D-71 Registered agent.
-Each corporation shall continuously maintain in this State a registered agent, who shall have a business address in this State and shall be:
+§414D-71 Registered office and registered agent.
+Each corporation shall continuously maintain in this State: